0DTE SPY Playbook: 3 Setups Using Live Gamma & Dealer Data

 | Early assignment risk | Yes - ITM 0DTE options can be assigned | None - European exercise |

-Many professional 0DTE traders use both: SPY for Mon/Wed/Fri pin plays and gamma fades (where strike precision matters), SPX for Tue/Thu 0DTE and for all premium-selling strategies (where tax treatment and no-assignment benefit outweigh the wider spreads).
+Many professional 0DTE traders use both: SPY for daily pin plays and gamma fades where $1 strike precision and tight spreads matter, SPX for premium-selling strategies where Section 1256 tax treatment and European-style no-assignment outweigh the wider spreads.
+Note that SPY has same-day expiries every trading day, whereas FlashAlpha's SPX 0DTE coverage is limited - check no_zero_dte before relying on SPX same-day analytics.

 SPY's typical daily range is $2-4 (roughly 0.3-0.7%).
 On high-vol days (CPI, FOMC, geopolitical shocks), this can expand to $6-10.
 Your position sizing must account for both scenarios.